 1991, M.S.
 Bacteriology, University of Idaho, Moscow, ID

 1987, B.S.
 Biochemistry, University of Minnesota, Minneapolis, MN

 1999-2000, Postdoctoral fellow, Microbial physiology, Montana State University, Bozeman, MT

 1996-1999, Postdoctoral fellow, Microbial physiology, University of Massachusetts, Amherst, MA

 Magnuson, T.S., and R.N.
 Ledbetter.
-2014.
+2016.
 Experimental Geomicrobiology: From Field to Laboratory.
 In Manual of Environmental Microbiology, 4rd Edition.
 American Society for Microbiology Press.
-In Preparation.
+(Invited Book Chapter).